kurogosane1/schedular/README.md

 JavaFX-SDK-19
 mysql connector: mysql-connector-java-8.0.31

 ### Directions to Run the App

 Go to connect folder under src->main->java->connect Input the user name, password and Database name.

 #### NOTE: Sometimes IntelliJ creates a properties bunder.
 DO NOT DELETE IT.
 Instead right click on the resource bundle and select "Dissociate Resource Bundle 'loginPage'" and refresh the project or reopen the project if the error is still there.

+Go ahead and press run app and it shall launch the application

 ### How to run the program

 As the program starts, a login is presented.
 The user be required to have a valid username and password that matches information in a mysql database.
 This programs requires java version 18